jakekeeys/shinobi-tensorflow/Docker/README.md

 #### Installing Object Detection (TensorFlow.js)

+> This requires that you add the plugin key to the Shinobi container.
+This key is generated and displayed in the startup logs of the Object Detection docker container.

 - `-p '8082:8082/tcp'` is an optional flag if you decide to run the plugin in host mode.
 - `-e PLUGIN_HOST='10.1.103.113'` Set this as your Shinobi IP Address.
 - `-e PLUGIN_PORT='8080'` Set this as your Shinobi Web Port number.